USS LST-6

 USS LST-6 was an LST-1-class tank landing ship of the United States Navy.
 LST-6 served in the European Theater of Operations, participating in the Allied invasion of Sicily, the Salerno Landings, and the Normandy landings.
-She was mined and sunk on 17 November 1944.
+She hit a mine in the English Channel on 17 November 1944 and sank in six fathoms (36 feet) of water the same day.

 Construction

 LST-6 was laid down on 20 July 1942 at Dravo Corporation in Wilmington, Delaware, launched on 21 October 1942, sponsored by Mrs. H. E. Haven; and commissioned on 30 January 1943.

 Service history

 LST-6 was assigned to the European Theatre and participated in the following operations, for which she received three battle stars: